don/cordova-plugin-ble-central/README.md

  * Write new value to a characteristic
  * Get notified when characteristic's value changes

 I assume you know details about the services and characteristics that you want to use.
 All access is via service and characteristic UUIDs.
 The plugin will manage handles internally.
-This plugin probably won't be suitable for writing generic BLE clients.

 See the [examples](https://github.com/don/cordova-plugin-ble-central/tree/master/examples) for ideas on how this plugin can be used.